Skip to content

 Input A relational input, typically with a desired orderedness property.
 Required

-Count A non-negative integer or -1.
-Declares the number of records that should be returned. -1 signals that ALL records should be returned.
-Required
+Count Expression An expression which evaluates to a non-negative integer or null (recommended type is i64).
+Declares the number of records that should be returned.
+An expression evaluating to null indicates that all records should be returned.
+Optional, defaults to a null literal.

 message FetchRel {